Arkady23/http.net/README.md

 Processing of wsf scripts with a handler is provided cscript.exe.
 In the http server parameters, you can replace this script extension and handler with any other one.
 It also provides processing of prg scripts via COM MS technology with VFP 9/10(Advanced) DBMS, not CGI.
 COM objects are created as requests from simultaneously accessing clients are made to the maximum value specified in the server parameters.
 By default, the visual error output of the VFP 9/10(Advanced) DBMS is disabled.
 In case of an error in the prg, the description of this error is returned to the script in the ERROR_MESS variable.
 Below is an example of a prg file and the result of its work.
 And also the result of a similar prg file, but with an error (the last line break ";" is missing).
 ```
 PS D:\> D:\work\httpd\http.net.exe /?
-Multithreaded http.net server version 2.6.10, (C) a.kornienko.ru November 2024.
+Multithreaded http.net server version 2.7.0, (C) a.kornienko.ru December 2024.

 USAGE:
     http.net [Parameter1 Value1] [Parameter2 Value2] ...
+    http.net @filename

     If necessary, Parameter and Value pairs are specified.
 If the value is text and contains
     spaces, then it must be enclosed in quotation marks.
+You can specify @filename which
+    contains the entire line with parameters.

 Parameters:                                                                  Default values:
      -d      Folder containing the domains.                                      ../www/